-Since protein structure determines enzyme activity, anything that disturbs this structure may lead to a change in activity.
-Denaturation of proteins, which means the spatially random arrangment, can be produced by many agents.
+Since protein structure determines enzyme activity, anything that disturbs this structure may lead to change in activity.
+Denaturation of proteins, which means the spatially random arrangement, can be produced by many agents.
 These include heat and chemicals that destroy hydrogen bonds in the protein, such as urea at high concentration, detergents such as sodium dodecyl sulfate, and sulfhydryl reagents such as mercaptoethanol.
 Enzymes frequently show great thermal sensitivity.
-When heated to temperatures greater than 50°C, most but not all enzymes are denatured.
+When heated to temperatures greater than 50°C, most but not all (e.g. enzymes of thermophilic bacteria) enzymes are denaturated.
 High-temperature denaturation is usually irreversible.
-Even under conditions where denaturation does not occur, most enzymes show an optimum temperature at which activity is maximal.
-The changes in activity above or below the optimum temperature are not always symmetric.